Skip to main content

 Terherne

 The village of Terherne is situated on the banks of Sneekermeer (Snitser Mar) lake and is surrounded by water on all sides.
+In other words, it is really an island!
 So water sports and tourism are its main sources of income.
 The village is now known as ‘the chameleon’ village’ because the popular Dutch children’s book series, De Kameleon, written by Hotze de Roos is set in and around the village.

 Joure